bertiespell/Signals/README.md

 You then need to deploy it, but the steps are a bit involved so best to check the documentation there.

-# DAO interacting with the DAO, to submit a proposal
+# Interacting with the DAO, to submit a proposal

 Signals is built as a DAO, meaning that its users control how it operates and are incentivised through the Signals Token to interact with the map and maintain the quality of the data.
 Currently it supports leaving three types of signals - Chats, Trades and Events.
 Any user with sufficient tokens can see the state of the system, and make proposals on how Signals should be run.